 Borrowers may request a partial loan cancellation each year while employed as full-time nurse faculty at an accredited school of nursing over a consecutive 4-year period.
 To receive loan cancellation, the borrower must submit the Request for Partial Cancellation of Loan Form to the university at the end of each complete year of full-time employment as faculty at a school of nursing.

-For each complete year of employment as a nurse faculty, a percentage of the loan principal and the accrued interest will be cancelled at the following rates:
+For each complete year of employment as a nurse faculty, a percentage of the loan principal and the accrued interest will be canceled at the following rates:

 If the borrower takes a break from full-time employment as nurse faculty during the year, the borrower is not eligible for loan cancellation and must begin repayment of the NFLP loan, unless the borrower is approved and eligible for NFLP loan deferment or forbearance.